decred/dcrdocs/docs/advanced/secure-setup.md

 ??? note "Raspberry Pi specific (click to expand)"

-    https://www.raspberrypi.org/software/  has rpi-imager which has a nice easy to use interface and has Ubuntu Desktop listed under

-    Other general purpose OS -> Ubuntu -> Ubuntu Desktop
+    <https://www.raspberrypi.org/software/> has rpi-imager which has a nice easy to use interface and has Ubuntu Desktop listed under `Other general purpose OS` -> `Ubuntu` -> `Ubuntu Desktop`.

-    Once rpi-imager is done the disk/card with the OS installed should mount volumes.
+    Once rpi-imager is done, the disk/card with the OS installed should mount volumes.

     We will need to work with